ubuntu-mate/ubuntu-mate.org/pages/what-is-ubuntu-mate.md

 In the last couple of years Linux has become a first class gaming platform thanks to [Valve](http://www.valvesoftware.com/) bringing the [Steam](http://store.steampowered.com/) platform to Linux.
-At the time of writing Steam has close to 1000 high quality indie and AAA titles available for Linux.
+At the time of writing Steam has more than 1000 high quality indie and AAA titles available for Linux.
 Ubuntu MATE is fully compatible with Steam for Linux.

-While Steam is a major step forward for gaming on Linux there are also many high quality and enjoyable Open Source games titles available for Ubuntu MATE via the Ubuntu Software Center.
+While Steam is a major step forward for gaming on Linux there are also many high quality and enjoyable Open Source games titles available for Ubuntu MATE via the Ubuntu Software Centre.
 It doesn't matter if you like flight simulators, motor racing, first person shooters, jump and run or card games you'll find something to keep you entertained.